-This article might help you in case that you don’t fully understand the differences between an option’s market price, intrinsic value, and time value.
-It will show you how these three are related and how to easily calculate intrinsic and time value of an option, when you know the option’s market price and the market price of the underlying stock.
+This page may help you in case that you don't fully understand the differences between an option's market price (premium), intrinsic value, and time value.
+It will show you how these three are related and how to easily calculate intrinsic and time value of an option, when you know the option's premium and the market price of the underlying stock.
 For an option trader these calculations should be subconscious and automatic.

 In the money call option example

-Let’s say we have a call option on J.P.
-Morgan Chase stock with the strike price of 43 dollars and expiration date of 19 December 2009.
+Let's say we have a call option on Bank of America (BAC) stock with the strike price of 43 dollars and expiration date of 18 March 2022.
 On the options exchange this option is trading at 3.95 dollars.
-This is the option’s market price, or the price for which you can buy or sell this option at the moment.
-J.P.
-Morgan stock (the underlying) is trading at 44.50 in the stock market at the same time.
-What is the option’s intrinsic and time value?
+This is the option's market price, or the price for which you can buy or sell this option at the moment.
+Bank of America stock (the underlying) is trading at 44.50 in the stock market at the same time.
+What is the option's intrinsic and time value?

 Calculating the option's intrinsic value